 Deep Teeth Cleaning: About our Periodontal Disease Treatments

-Periodontal disease, or gum disease, is an infection of the gums by oral bacteria — the same bacteria that cause cavities and tooth decay.
-When the bacteria builds up in the mouth, especially under and along the gumline, it can lead to inflammation and an array of other symptoms including sensitivity, redness, bleeding after brushing, and bad breath.
-The bad breath caused by periodontal disease does not typically go away even with brushing and mouthwash.
+Periodontal disease, or gum disease, is an infection of the gums caused by oral bacteria — the same bacteria that causes cavities and tooth decay.
+When the bacteria builds up in the mouth, especially under and along the gumline, it can lead to inflammation and an array of other symptoms including sensitivity, redness, bleeding gums after brushing, and bad breath.

-- Gingivitis: This early stage of gum disease causes mild inflammation, some soreness, and bleeding after brushing or flossing.
+- Gingivitis.
+This early stage of gum disease is characterized by mild inflammation, some soreness, and bleeding after brushing or flossing.
 It is caused by a buildup of plaque and tartar along the gums but can be reversed with improved dental hygiene.

-- Advanced Periodontitis: At this third stage, the ligaments that anchor your teeth into the jaw bone have been completely destroyed by infectious bacteria.
+- Moderate periodontitis.
+At this third stage, the ligaments that anchor your teeth into the jaw bone have been completely destroyed by infectious bacteria.
 The gum tissue is severely infected and teeth become loose in their sockets.
 Surgical treatment will likely be necessary.

-Knowing what to expect can make a scaling and root planing procedure less worrisome.
-Usually, your dentist will begin by applying a numbing gel to your gums, and then injecting a local anesthetic into your gums at several spots in order to make your gums numb.
+Knowing what to expect can make a scaling and root planing procedure less intimidating.
+Usually, your dentist will begin by applying a numbing gel to your gums and then injecting a local anesthetic into your gums at several spots to make your gums numb.
 Then, he or she will begin using a series of scraping tools, similar to those used in a standard dental cleaning, to scrape away the tartar beneath your gum line.
 You should not feel any pain during this process since your mouth will be numb, though you will feel some vibrations from the scraping.
 If your periodontal disease is serious and there is a lot of tartar buildup, your dentist may only treat half or one quadrant of your mouth per appointment.
-This means you’ll have to return to the office a few more times to have the rest of your teeth deep cleaned.
-Most patients report that dental scaling and planing is not nearly as painful or scary as it sounds.
+This means you’ll have to return to the office a few more times to have the rest of your teeth deep cleaned; most dental deep cleanings will be conducted over at least two appointments that could last an hour or more each.

 If large pockets have formed between your teeth and gums, your dentist may also perform what is called pocket reduction surgery during your deep cleaning procedure.
 He or she will remove the gum tissue so that it sits closer to the tooth and then put a few stitches in the tissue to hold it in place.
 Pocket reduction helps keep gum disease from returning since it stops bacteria and food particles from getting trapped in the periodontal pockets.

-What to Expect After a Deep Cleaning Treatment
+What to Expect After a Dental Deep Cleaning

-If you struggle to use regular floss, dental flossers or floss picks can make flossing a lot easier.
-Keep a few in your car for mornings when you forget to floss before leaving the house.
-Also make sure you are scheduling regular dental cleaning appointments with your hygienist.
-These appointments are essential for removing tartar from your teeth, which goes a long way towards helping to prevent gum disease.
+You should also be sure to attend any follow-up appointments after your procedure and schedule routine cleanings and checkups every six months.
+These appointments are essential for removing tartar from your teeth, which goes a long way toward helping prevent gum disease.
 Your hygienist will also notice any early signs of gum disease so that you can treat it early on if it does return.